expressjs/expressjs.com/guide/using-middleware.md

 <h2 id='middleware.error-handling'>Error-handling middleware</h2>

 <div class="doc-box doc-notice" markdown="1">
 Error-handling middleware always takes _four_ arguments.
-You must provide four arguments to identify it as an error-handling middleware.
-Even if you don't need to use the `next` object, you must specify it to maintain the signature, otherwise it will be interpreted as regular middleware and fail to handle errors.
+You must provide four arguments to identify it as an error-handling middleware function.
+Even if you don't need to use the `next` object, you must specify it to maintain the signature.
+Otherwise, the `next` object will be interpreted as regular middleware and will fail to handle errors.
 </div>

-Define error-handling middleware like other middleware, except with four arguments instead of three, specifically with the signature `(err, req, res, next)`):
+Define error-handling middleware functions in the same way as other middleware functions, except with four arguments instead of three, specifically with the signature `(err, req, res, next)`):

 ~~~js
 app.use(function(err, req, res, next) {